Jbleezy/BO1-Reimagined/README.md

 * Amount of dogs spawned in from teleporter is now 2 multiplied by the amount of players (previously 4)
 * Max ammo now has the same chance of spawning from the teleporter as all other drops
 * Fixed a bug that allowed players to link teleporters while the teleporters were on cooldown
+* Mainframe no longer displays a hintstring for needing power or needing to activate a link

 ### Turrets (Kino Der Toten and Ascension)
 * No longer deal damage to players